 The mind of a writer, however, is a funny thing.
 Ideas come and go out of nowhere.
 Some of them can be saved for later, and some just have to be written down on the spot.
 Not everything goes according to plan.

 So without further ado, I sincerely hope you enjoy this flash fiction!

-“I am ready for you, to fulfil my village’s contractual obligations, to appease your anger and preserve our lives and our crops from your wrath!” she said the ancient formula drilled into her by the village elders.
+“I am ready for you, to fulfil my village’s contractual obligations, to appease your anger and preserve our lives and our crops from your wrath!” she spoke the ancient formula drilled into her by the village elders.

 “Yeah, yeah, heard all that before,” said the dragon, with a slight lisp.

 “So will you eat me now?” the girl asked the beast.